A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

 \item Recall that a space $X$ is called \emph{weak Hausdorff}, see \cite{May,Strickland} and \cite[\S 7.9]{Dieck}, if given any continuous map, $f\colon K \to X$, where $K$ is compact Hausdorff, then $f(K)$ is closed in $X$.

-\item We will denote by $\CG$ the full subcategory of the category $\mathbf{Top}$ of topological spaces with objects the compactly generated spaces; for definitions see, for instance, \cite{Strickland}, \cite[\S 2.4]{Hovey}, \cite[\S 7.9]{Dieck} or \cite[page 242]{FP} -- note that these are called $k$-spaces in \cite{May,FP,Hovey}. \item We have a $k$-ification {functor}, denoted $k\colon \mathbf{Top} \to \CG$.
+\item A space $X$ is called \emph{compactly generated} if a set $F\subseteq X$ is closed if, and only if, $u^{-1}(F)$ is closed, for any continuous map $u\colon K \to X$, where $K$ ranges over the class of all compact Hausdorff spaces; see \cite{Strickland}, \cite[\S 2.4]{Hovey}, \cite[\S 7.9]{Dieck} or \cite[page 242]{FP}.
+(Note that compactly generated spaces are called $k$-spaces in \cite{May,FP,Hovey}.)
+We will denote by $\CG$ the full subcategory of the category $\mathbf{Top}$ with objects the compactly generated spaces. \item We have a $k$-ification {functor}, denoted $k\colon \mathbf{Top} \to \CG$.
 Definitions are in \cite[page 242]{FP} and \cite[\S 7.9]{Dieck}.
 It is a right adjoint to the inclusion functor $\CG \to \mathbf{Top}$; see \cite[page 243]{FP}.
 If $X$ is a space, then the map $k(X) \to X$ given by the identity function, which we will sometimes denote $\epsilon_X\colon k(X) \to X$, is continuous.
 This gives the counit of the adjunction.
 If $f\colon X \to Y$ is a continuous map between topological spaces, then $k(f)\colon k(X) \to k(Y)$ is $f$ itself, at the level of maps between sets.

-\item If $K$ is a compact Hausdorff space, then a set map, $f\colon K \to k(X)$, is continuous if, and only if the same map $f\colon K \to X$ is continuous.
+\item If $K$ is a compact Hausdorff space, then a set map, $f\colon K \to k(X)$, is continuous if, and only if, the same map $f\colon K \to X$ is continuous.
 (The same holds if $K$ is compactly generated.)
-In particular, by noting that all disks, $D^n$, are compact Hausdorff, it follows that the map $\epsilon_X \colon k(X) \to X$ is a weak homotopy equivalence. \item It follows by the discussion above that if $X$ is weak Hausdorff, then so is $k(X)$. \item As in \cite{May,FP,Strom}, we will work in the category $\CGWH$, the full subcategory of $\mathbf{Top}$ with objects the compactly generated and weak Hausdorff topological spaces, (which we will refer to as \emph{CGWH spaces}).
+In particular, since all disks, $D^n$, are compact Hausdorff, the map $\epsilon_X \colon k(X) \to X$ is a weak homotopy equivalence. \item By the discussion above, if $X$ is weak Hausdorff, then so is $k(X)$. \item As in \cite{May,FP,Strom}, we will work in the category $\CGWH$, the full subcategory of $\mathbf{Top}$ with objects the compactly generated and weak Hausdorff topological spaces, (which we will refer to as \emph{CGWH spaces}).
 These include all compact Hausdorff spaces and all metric spaces.
 Recall that $\CGWH$ has all small limits and colimits, \cite{Lewis,Strickland}.
 Note further, see \cite[Proposition 2.4.22]{Hovey}, the limits in $\CGWH$ are computed by computing the limits in $\mathbf{Top}$, and then applying the $k$-ification functor, so, for example, given a pair of CGWH spaces, their product is $X\times Y=k(X\times_0 Y),$ where $\times_0$ is the product in $\mathbf{Top}$.
-Unless otherwise specified, all limits and colimits of CGWH spaces will be calculated in $\CGWH$.
+The colimits in $\CGWH$ are computed as those in $\mathbf{Top}$.